Symptoms of low cortisol

 They are in no particular order, and you can have some and not others:

-If you have any of the above, it is highly recommended that you confirm sluggish adrenals with the Discovery Steps found on the Adrenal-info page or Chapter Five in the revised STTM book with more in the list, and doing the 24 hour adrenal saliva test, which we have found to give far more important information than a one-time blood test or a urine test.
+If you have any of the above, it is highly recommended by informed patients that you confirm sluggish adrenals with the Discovery Steps found on the Adrenal-info page or Chapter Five in the revised STTM book with more in the list, and doing the 24 hour adrenal saliva test, which we have found to give far more important information than a one-time blood test or a urine test.
 The ACTH STIM may be good to detect if you have a pituitary problem, but may fail you to detect the kind of adrenal dysfunction that many hypothyroid patients have.
 It’s also recommended that you try to find a doctor who will be open minded about adrenal treatment.

 LAB WORK packages designed specifically for readers of Stop the Thyroid Madness with good prices-STTM Thyroid and Adrenal Lab Packages